ZHines2/PIOSI/docs/hero-manifestation-guide.md

 Some heroes have special properties that give them unique abilities.
 Here are some examples:

 - `heal`: The hero can heal other heroes.
 - `burn`: The hero can inflict burn damage on enemies.
+The burn effect is handled in the `burn.js` module.
 - `sluj`: The hero can inflict sluj damage on enemies.
 - `yeet`: The hero can knock back enemies.
 - `swarm`: The hero can deal turn-based damage to adjacent enemies.